wp-plugins/wcp-contact-form/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: trunk

-Quickly add simple dynamic contact form to your site and easily adjust it to your needs.
+The contact form plugin with dynamic fields, CAPTCHA and other features that makes it easy to add custom contact form on your site in a few clicks

 == Description ==

-With the help of our plugin you can add an easy-to-setup contact form for the page or sidebar of your site.
+With the help of our plugin you can add an easy-to-setup contact form on the page or sidebar of your site.
 It's fully customizable, adjustable and ideally works as:

 * Contact form for corporate site or a personal blog;
 * Form of offline order in promotional catalog;